OCR-D/spec/cli.md

 # Command Line Interface (CLI)

+:information_source: If a parameter supports multiple values they have to be specified via a comma separated list.

 ## CLI executable name

 All CLI provided by MP must be standalone executables, installable into `$PATH`.